arana-initiatives/gov-rek-marls/README.md

 * `num_blockers`: This numeric argument populates specified obstacles randomly in the environments.
 * `her_goal`: This argument changes the observation type into goal based environment observation style for compatibility with HER like algorithms.

+#### GOV-REK Experimentation Details

+The documented experiment results for 215 different training runs quantifying robustness, scalability, and comparative performance are available in the `experiment_results` directory.
+Further, for executing the `GOV-REK` kernel iteration plan, and corresponding baselines kernel solution feel free to use PPO implementations in the `trainers` submodule in the `models` module.
+Simply, select and alter the config `.yaml` file for any of the experimentation tasks, and change the config file path in the trainer files to execute the baseline trainers in CTCE setting.
+Further, the `GOV-REK` kernel iteration algorithm plan can also be generated for the 2D-grid road and 3D-grid drone environments from the corresponding generators available in the `models` module.

 ### Developer Execution Instructions

 For debugging the project and parallely interacting with the codebase follow below stated two steps: